mittelmark/microemacs/docs/emf-tutorial.md

 ![](../images/hello-world.png)

+You can  execute the code by pressing  `"Esc-x"`  then  writing  `"ml-write"`, pressing  the  ENTER  key and  then  writing  the  message  `"Hello  World!"`.
+Alternatively  you can write the text in the editor, marking the code line and an empty line thereafter and then `"Esc-x"` and write `"execute-region"`.

-To execute the code which is embedded within this source document, a Markdown file, we just create a simple shell script which runs the code from lines 3 to the end as a ME script.
+For this tutorial, to execute the code which is embedded within this source document, a Markdown file, we just create a simple shell script which runs the code from lines 3 to the end as a ME script.
 We use here the value -1 before the macro to print to the terminal instead of the editor to be able to catch the result.
 This offers us